semver/semver/semver.md

 ### Why is build metadata ignored when determining version precedence?

 By design, build metadata has no defined structure or rules.
-This makes it useless for ordering a set of version strings.
+This makes it useless for ordering two versions that differ only in this metadata.

 ### Which version should be chosen when build metadata is included in a dependency specification?